-As mentioned above, you will always need ID when picking up or purchasing a sim card as it’s legally required.
+You will always need ID when picking up or purchasing a Malaysia travel sim card as it’s legally required.
 Your passport is perfect for this.

 I highly recommend you get a prepaid plan.
 These require minimal effort and are very good value.
 As a tourist, they are also basically your only choice.

 You can, of course, use your sim card from home if you have a phone carrier that allows this or from a neighbouring country.
-However, this is likely to be much much much more expensive than buying a Malaysia prepaid sim card for tourist 2019.
+However, this is likely to be much much much more expensive than buying a Malaysia prepaid sim card for tourist.
 It’s such an easy process to buy a prepaid sim that this is what I recommend rather than using international roaming.

-If you are at all particular about what service you get and exactly what it covers, I recommend purchasing from the company direct (often they will have kiosks at arrival airports) so you can ask any questions.
-Otherwise, you can buy them from wherever.
+If you are very particular about what service you get and exactly what it covers, then I recommend purchasing from the company direct (often they will have kiosks at arrival airports) so you can ask any questions.
+Otherwise, you can buy them from whoever.

 If you need more data or talk credit for your sim card prepaid, it’s also very easy to purchase top ups from many places or online.
 Usually, you can do this at any 7-Eleven or one of hundreds of other places.
 You can ask when picking up your sim card about where to add credit to your Malaysia prepaid card.

 Option 1: Purchase The Best Sim Card For Tourist In Malaysia Before Leaving Home!